27 February 2018Time: 3:00 - 7:30pm

 Agenda for the Roundtable

-18.00-19.30: Roundtable on the Future of Chinese Foreign Policy: Implications for International Law?
+18.00-19.30: Roundtable on the Future of Chinese Foreign Policy: Which Impact on International Law?

 - Dr Li Bin, Professor of Public International Law, Beijing Normal University